-Rhino UK worked with the play team to incorporate sensory solutions across their refurbished wards and waiting areas.Read case study
+Rhino UK worked with the team at Springcare to design and install a namaste sensory space for this refurbished care...Read case study

 Rhino Sensory UK were delighted to design and install a sensory space at Premier League Club Chelsea FC.

 The goal of the sensory area was to enable fans with special needs and disabilities, like autism, to enjoy watching a live football match and to also make the stadium’s facilities more inclusive.

 Every weekend football stadiums are brought to life by crowds of devoted fans, who are excited to see their favourite team play, and hopefully, win.
 It’s an electrifying environment.
 Although, it can sometimes be a little too electric for some people, especially for those on the Autism Spectrum, or who suffer with a mental illness.

 Bright lights, loud music and a lively atmosphere can easily cause a sensory overload, which can be a nightmare for any fan to deal with.

 Autism affects over 700,000 people in the UK.
 And according to a 2014 NAS survey of individuals, families and carers affected by autism, 43% of those don’t engage in sport because of their sensory difficulties.

 Over the years autistic football fans have tried all sorts of solutions to try and make themselves feel comfortable during matchday; wearing ear defenders, sitting in a quieter part of the stadium, and even arranging to sit in a executive box in the hope that the stadium atmosphere would be trapped outside.
 Though nothing seemed to truly work, resulting in many fans having to leave halfway through the match because of their sensory overload.

 Rhino Sensory UK designed and installed a special sensory room for Chelsea FC.
 Themed in classic Chelsea Blue and filled with fabulous football themed sensory resources – the new space was perfect for fans to still feel as involved with the match.